-6. Get to know Polish art: Sztuki Polskiej XIX gallery
+6. Get to know Polish art: Sztuki Polskiej XIX Gallery

-On the first level of Sukiennice is the Gallery of Polish Art of the 19th century; a museum entirely dedicated to honoring talented Polish artists who presented the world with fabulous works of art in different pictorial styles.
+On the first level of Sukiennice is the Gallery of Polish Art of the 19th century; a museum entirely dedicated to honoring talented Polish artists who presented to the world fabulous works of art in different pictorial styles.

-Regardless of your knowledge about art in general or more specifically art in Poland, it is a visit I highly recommend.
+Regardless of your knowledge about art in general or more specifically art in Poland is a visit that I highly recommend.
 Inside you will find huge, beautifully lit rooms.
 Many of the works on display are of impressive size and the level of detail in the workmanship will leave you in awe.
 The art of the Sztuki Polskiej Gallery is displayed on colorful walls painted in bright colors that add a lot of life and dynamism to the place.

-Useful information: Sztuki Polskiej Gallery
+Useful information about Sztuki Polskiej

-- Duration of the visit: 1.30 hours will be more than enough time to tour the installation and admire all the artwork.
+- Duration of the visit: 1.30 hours will be more than enough to tour the installation and admire all the artwork.